 Why inbound marketing and SaaS are a perfect match

-SaaS businesses need a high volume of high-quality leads in order to maintain a competitive MRR.
+SaaS businesses need a high volume of high-quality leads in order to maintain a competitive MRR and ARR.
 Studies show that in order to remain relevant and profitable, software companies need to grow more rapidly than firms in other sectors.

 That's because a significant portion of your income has to go back into improving your product, rolling out upgrades, and keeping up with customer service demands.
 Stagnating the development of your SaaS product is a sure-fire way to exit the market.